Skip to content

 Investing in the Ecobee is a smarter move for anyone who values technical data over marketing hype.
 The air quality monitoring and radar tracking provide a level of utility that justifies the high entry cost.
 Ecobee Smart Thermostat Premium vs Nest comparisons usually end in a win for the hardware that actually does more.

-Choosing the Ecobee Smart Thermostat Premium provides the data-rich sensors I actually want, though the Google Nest 4th Gen remains a solid pick for those who only care about having a mirrored designer finish on the wall.
+Choosing the Ecobee Smart Thermostat Premium provides the data-rich sensors that is actually needed, though the Google Nest 4th Gen remains a solid pick for those who only care about having a mirrored designer finish on the wall.

 ShareTweet